Kixunil/configure_me/configure_me/README.md

 configure_me_codegen = "0.4.0"
 ```

-And finally add appropriate incantiations into `src/main.rs`:
+And finally add appropriate incantations into `src/main.rs`:

 ```rust
 #[macro_use]